 What is the process for deciding to treat someone with this technique?

 Generally you would be referred by your GP or cardiologist.
 You would then be assessed in clinic by Dr Dawkins, which may include additional investigations.
 Once we have all the necessary information, we will discuss you at one of our regular mitral valve meetings.
 These are attended by interventional cardiologists, cardiac surgeons, imaging experts and anaesthetists.
 If the consensus is that this would be a good treatment for you, and you would like to go ahead, we will offer you a procedure date.

 What can I expect from the procedure?

 We can generally arrange the procedure within a few weeks.
 Most patients are admitted on the morning of the procedure.
 The procedure is carried out under general anesthetic (you will be asleep).
 The procedure usually takes around two hours.
 Afterwards, you will wake up on our recovery ward and will then be transferred back to the ward.
 Most patients stay in hospital for one night.
 Dr Dawkins will see you in clinic a month or so after the procedure, but can be contacted in the interim if you have any queries or problems.

-What experience does Dr Dawkins have in the MitraClip procedure?
+What experience does Dr Dawkins have in mitral edge-to-edge repair?

 Dr Dawkins trained in mitral intervention at Cedars Sinai Medical Center in Los Angeles, which is the largest valve centre in the world.
-He is one of the UK’s most experienced mitral valve operators, with expertise in mitral repair (such as with the MitraClip device) and percutaneous mitral valve replacement.
-He started the MitraClip programme in Oxford and trains cardiologists in the technique in hospitals around the world.
-He also has expertise in tricuspid valve intervention, in particular the use of MitraClip to treat severe tricuspid regurgitation.
+He is one of the UK’s most experienced mitral valve operators, with expertise in mitral repair (with both the Pascal and MitraClip devices) and percutaneous mitral valve replacement.
+He started the mitral repair programme in Oxford and trains cardiologists in the technique in hospitals around the world.
+He also has expertise in tricuspid valve intervention, in particular the use of Pascal and TriClip to treat severe tricuspid regurgitation.

 Get in Touch